We may earn money or products from the companies mentioned in this post.

 A few years ago I decided to get back on the horse and make balls again for the holidays.
 My daughter-in-law Kim loves peanut butter and chocolate.
 She told me once she’d like to take a bath in peanut butter and chocolate.
 I said she didn’t have to go that far!
 That year I gave the kids an assortment of homemade candy and included peanut butter balls.
 Kim took one bite and said,”I have to have the recipe.”
 We’ve been making balls for Christmas ever since.

-Christmas Candy Making time is here and we have included family favorites like this recipe for peanut butter balls.
+Christmas Candy Making time is here and we have included family favorites like this recipe for p-butter balls, (as my grandson calls them).
 Some of the recipes have come from other sources like Taste of Home but all of the recipes have been taste tested by us.
 Rich Buttery Caramels is one such recipe.
 It comes from a Taste of Home Annual Cookbook and it’s fantastic.
 We hope this recipe becomes a holiday favorite in your family too.

 Peanut Butter Balls are a traditional Christmas candy in my family.